The Teros of Atlantis [Scion Companion]

 Aeva and Ytar share the Forge Purview to reflect their joint invention of Atlantis’ god-technology, and the Stars Purview, which encompasses both time and space.
 They also share the Passion Purview, but with opposite emotions.
 Aeva’s Artistry and Order Purviews reflect the way they created time; their Death, Fertility, and Health Purviews reflect their role as both the cause of death and a guardian against it.
 Ytar has Darkness and Journeys as the God of Space, Epic Strength to reflect their part in creating the World, and Chaos and Deception because of their trickster god status.

-3 responses to “The Teros of Atlantis [Scion Companion]”
+3 thoughts on “The Teros of Atlantis [Scion Companion]”